 Emma Shaw Crane is a third year American Studies PhD student.
-She received an interdisciplinary social science BA from UC Berkeley in 2009 with an interdisciplinary social science degree in Urban Studies, Geography, and African American Studies.
-Her current research interests include critical poverty studies, affect, anxiety, embodiment and health, and the politics of race, expertise, and knowledge production.
-In 2012 and 2013, Emma was a Global Poverty and Practice Research Fellow at UC Berkeley, where she studied community development, counterinsurgency, and urban poverty programs in the 1960s in Oakland, California.
-She is co-editor, with Professor Ananya Roy, of Territories of Poverty, forthcoming from the University of Georgia Press.
+She received an interdisciplinary social science BA from UC Berkeley in 2009.
+Her work draws on urban studies, medical anthropology, feminist geography, and critical poverty and refugee studies.
+Her current research investigates the afterlife of U.S. imperial warfare across the urban Americas.
+In 2012 and 2013, Emma was a Global Poverty and Practice Research Fellow at UC Berkeley, where she studied counterinsurgency and urban poverty programs in the 1960s in Oakland, California.
+She is co-editor, with Professor Ananya Roy, of Territories of Poverty, published in 2015 by the University of Georgia Press.